 - 1 Bungee Plumber 4 Do 2 damage.

-- 1 Teleport 4 You may play a Zombie as a Trick this turn.
+- 1 Teleport 4 You may play a Zombie when it's time for Tricks this turn.
 Draw a card.

 - 2 Barrel of Deadbeards 4 When destroyed: Do 1 damage to all Plants and Zombies, then make an 4/3 Captain Deadbeard here.

 - 2 Beam Me Up 2 Make a 2/3 Space Cadet Zombie.

 - 2 Lurch for Lunch 4 A Zombie does a Bonus Attack.

 - 2 Newspaper Zombie 4 Gravestone When hurt: This gets +4 Strength.

 - 2 Regifting Zombie 4 When played: Each player draws two cards.